Combinatorial knot Floer homology and cyclic double branched covers: Invariance of Knot Floer Homology

 \end{proof}

-In order to define chain homotopy operators, we count hexagons.
+Following the ideas of \cite{MOST}, in order to define chain homotopy operators, we count hexagons.
 Given $\x, \y \in \S(\t G)$, we let $\hex$ denote the set of embedded hexagons in $\t T$.
-The boundary of a hexagon consists of six arcs each is contained in a horizontal or a vertical circle.
-More specifically, under the orientation induced on the boundary of $h$, we start at the $\t \beta$-component of $\x$, traverse the arc of a horizontal circle, meet its corresponding component of $\y$, continue through an arc of a vertical circle, meet its corresponding component of $\x$, proceed to another horizontal circle, meet its component of $\y$, which is contained in the distinguished circle $\t \beta$, continue along $\t \beta$ until the intersection point $b$ of $\t \beta$ and $\gamma$, proceed on $\gamma$ to the intersection point $a$ of $\t \beta$ with $\gamma$, and finally, continue on $\t \beta$ to the $\t \beta$-component of $\x$, which was also our initial point.
-All the angles of our hexagon required to be acute and all the hexagons are empty from $O$ or $X$ decorations and $\x$ components.
-See Figure~\ref{hexagon}.
-We now define the function $H_{\t \beta \gamma \t \beta} : C(\t G)\longrightarrow C(\t G)$ by
+The boundary of a hexagon consists of six arcs, each contained in a horizontal or a vertical circle.
+More specifically, under the orientation induced on the boundary of $h$, we start at the $\t \beta$-component of $\x$, traverse the arc of a horizontal circle $\A_i$, meet its corresponding component of $\y$, continue through an arc of a vertical circle $\B_k$, meet its corresponding component of $\x$, proceed to another horizontal circle $\A_j$, meet its component of $\y$, which is contained in the distinguished circle $\t \beta$, continue along $\t \beta$ until the intersection point $b$ of $\t \beta$ and $\gamma$, proceed on $\gamma$ to the intersection point $a$ of $\t \beta$ with $\gamma$, and finally, continue on $\t \beta$ to the $\t \beta$-component of $\x$, which was also our initial point.
+All the angles of our hexagon are required to be acute and all the hexagons are empty from the $O$ or the $X$ decorations and the $\x$ components.
+We represent a hexagon as above by the sequence $\A_i \rightarrow \B_k \rightarrow \A_j \rightarrow \t\B \rightarrow \gamma \rightarrow \t\B$.
+See Fig.~\ref{hexagon}.